Augmentations, reduced ideal point gluings and compact type degenerations of curves: Deformation

 \subsection{The total space of the smoothing}

-In this subsection we consider a smoothing of the 1-nodal curve~$C = C_1 \cup C_2$ and the induced smoothing of the 1-nodal threefold~$\cXo = \Bl_C(\bcXo)$, and extend the semiorthogonal decomposition of Corollary~\ref{cor:dbcxo-ras} to a linear semiorthogonal decomposition of the smoothing.
+In this subsection we consider a smoothing of the 1-nodal curve~$C = C_1 \cup C_2$ and the induced smoothing of the 1-nodal threefold~$\cXo = \Bl_C(\bcXo)$ (constructed for an appropriate embedding~$C \hookrightarrow \bcXo$), and extend the semiorthogonal decomposition of Corollary~\ref{cor:dbcxo-ras} to a linear semiorthogonal decomposition of a smoothing of~$X$.

 Recall that a smoothing of~$C$ over~$(B,o)$ is a flat projective morphism~$\cC \to B$ such that \begin{itemize} \item $\cC_o = C$, \item $\cC_b$ is smooth for all~$b \ne o$, and \item $\cC$ is a smooth surface. \end{itemize} To construct a threefold smoothing we need the following simple observation.